Noznoc/gis-101/README.md

 #### Open Source Programming Libraries
 - [Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) is an open-source library for managing geospatial data
-- D3.js is an open-source library for visualizing data
 - geojson.io allows you to edit GeoJSONs easily
 - Mapshaper
 - minjur is an open-source library for managing OSM data
 - osmosis is an open-source library for managing OSM data
+- osm2geojson is an open-source library for converting OSM data to GeoJSON(s)

 ## Spatial Data Storage